slcs-jsc/mptrac/README.md

 * Edit the `LIBDIR` and `INCDIR` paths to point to the directories where the GSL, netCDF, and other required libraries are located on your system.

-* By default, the MPTRAC binaries are linked statically, i.e., they can be copied and used on other machines.
-However, sometimes static compilation causes problems, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI or OpenACC.
-In this case, disable the `STATIC` flag and remember to set the `LD_LIBRARY_PATH` to include the paths to the shared libraries.
+* By default, the MPTRAC binaries are linked dynamically.
+Ensure that the `LD_LIBRARY_PATH` is properly configured to include the paths to the shared libraries.
+If you prefer static linking, you can enable it by setting the `STATIC` flag, which allows you to copy and use the binaries on other machines.
+However, in some cases, either static or dynamic linking may not be feasible or could cause specific issues.

-* To make use of the MPI parallelization of MPTRAC, the `MPI` flag must be enabled.
-Further steps will require an MPI library such as OpenMPI to be available on your system.
-To make use of the OpenACC parallelization, the `GPU` flag must be enabled.
-The NVIDIA HPC SDK is required to compile the GPU code.
-MPTRAC's OpenMP parallelization is always enabled.
+* To enable MPI parallelization in MPTRAC, you must set the `MPI` flag.
+Additionally, an MPI library, such as OpenMPI, must be installed on your system.
+To utilize OpenACC parallelization, enable the `GPU` flag, and ensure the NVIDIA HPC SDK is installed to compile the GPU code.
+OpenMP parallelization is always enabled.

+* Some options in the Makefile are labeled as experimental.
+These features are still under development and may not be fully functional or tested.
+Use them at your own risk.

-**4. Compile and Test the Installation**
+**4. Compile and test the installation**

 Once the Makefile is configured, compile the code using: